ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 ### Provisioning from the SLCLI
 {: #orderingthroughSLCLI}

-Before you can begin the provisioning process, you must install the [SLCLI](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.
-{: tip}

 Use the `slcli file volume-order` command to provision the file share volume.
 The following example shows how to order a 10 GB {{site.data.keyword.filestorage_short}} volume with 100 IOPS per GB.